 Group affiliation: Giorgio Ruffolo Post-doctoral Research Fellow

 Meredith Niles is a Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program.
-Her research assesses knowledge and innovation systems to implement climate-smart agricultural development.
+Her research assesses knowledge and innovation systems to implement climate-smart agricultural development and environmental and social costs and benefits of integrated-crop livestock systems in Brazil, New Zealand and California.
 Working with the Consultative Group for International Agricultural Research (CGIAR) Climate Change, Agriculture, and Food Security Program she will analyze their baseline dataset and conduct field work on the adoption of climate-smart practices.
 Meredith’s work has encompassed projects in agriculture, climate change, environmental sustainability, public health, policy analysis and decision-making.
 Meredith is contributing to collaborative work with the Initiative on Innovation and Access to Technologies for Sustainable Development led by William Clark.
 She serves on the Board of Directors for the Public Library of Science (2014-2018).
 She was also selected for the “From Harvard Square to the Oval Office” political campaign training program for women for 2014-2015.
 She completed her PhD in Ecology at the University of California at Davis as a member of the Center for Environmental Policy and Behavior (2014).
 Her dissertation research focused on agricultural innovation for climate change adaptation and mitigation among California and New Zealand farmers.
 She was a visiting scientist at AgResearch and the New Zealand Institute of Economic Research.
 She received a National Science Foundation (NSF) Integrative Graduate Education and Research Traineeship (IGERT) Fellowship, an NSF Graduate Research Fellowship, and a Switzer Foundation Fellowship.
 Meredith also received the 2010 Emerging Public Policy Leadership Award from the American Institute of Biological Sciences and was named Board Member of the Year by the National Association of Graduate-Professional Students.
 Prior to graduate school she worked at the US State Department and an environmental non-profit in Washington D.C.
 She is a 2005 graduate (summa cum laude, Phi Beta Kappa) in political science with honors in environmental studies from The Catholic University of America.
 Her faculty host is William Clark.

 Assessing knowledge and innovation systems for climate smart agriculture